mosajjal/bing-wallpaper/README.md

 A Python3 Script to set the daily background image of www.bing.com as Desktop Wallpaper of Linux or Windows.

 I've used `feh` utility to set background in i3.
-Don't know if it works in other distros
+Don't know if it works in other distros.
+So you should install `feh` for this to work (obviously)

 #### HowTo Use:

 Just take a look at the 2-3 variables at the beginning of the script and change them to your needs.
-The Script will download the daily pictures, so a extra directory for it is recommended.
+The Script will download the daily pictures in the same directory as the repo, you can change it inside the script.

 #### Note: